 London Interbank Offered Rate (LIBOR)

 Because of its basis on supply and demand, LIBOR is used as the rate of reference for many securities around the globe.
-There are 15 different LIBOR rates, each corresponding to varying maturity dates and currencies.
+There are 35 different LIBOR rates, each corresponding to varying maturity dates and currencies.
 However, the three-month U.S. dollar rate, typically referred to as the "current LIBOR rate," is the most commonly quoted rate.

 LIBOR is one of the most widely used benchmarks for short-term interest rates and is unlike the prime rate in the U.S., which is somewhat arbitrarily based on certain banks' lending costs plus a profit margin.